Eliegautie/Forecasting-models/README.md

 - Conditional : variance depends upon past information
 - Heteroskedasticity : it is for non-constant variance.

-heteroskedasticity is when the variance of the underlying distribution used to construct our time series changes as a function of time
+- Heteroskedasticity = when the variance of the underlying distribution used to construct our time series changes as a function of time

 #
 #